coldshrine/study-notes/books/designing-data-intensive-applications.md

 Premature declaring a node is problematic, if the node is actually alive the action may end up being performed twice.

 When a node is declared dead, its responsibilities need to be transferred to other nodes, which places additional load on other nodes and the network.

+#### Network congestion and queueing

+- Different nodes try to send packets simultaneously to the same destination, the network switch must queue them and feed them to the destination one by one.
+The switch will discard packets when filled up.
+- If CPU cores are busy, the request is queued by the operative system, until applications are ready to handle it.
+- In virtual environments, the operative system is often paused while another virtual machine uses a CPU core.
+The VM queues the incoming data.
+- TCP performs _flow control_, in which a node limits its own rate of sending in order to avoid overloading a network link or the receiving node.
+This means additional queuing at the sender.